hapipal/schwifty/API.md

 Returns the knex instance used by `request.route`'s plugin.
 In other words, this returns the knex instance for `request.route`'s active realm, falling back to the root server's server-wide default knex instance.

 #### `request.models([all])`
 Returns an object containing models keyed by `name`.
 When `all` is `true`, models across the entire server are returned.
-Otherwise, only models declared within `request.route`'s plugin (or, active realm) are returned.
+Otherwise, only models declared within a.) `request.route`'s plugin (or, active realm) and b.) any plugins for which `request.route`'s plugin is an ancestor (e.g. if `request.route`'s plugin has registered a plugin that registers models) are returned.

+### Response toolkit decorations
+#### `h.knex()`
+Returns the knex instance used by the current route's plugin.
+In other words, this returns the knex instance for the active realm as identified by `h.realm`, falling back to the root server's server-wide default knex instance.

+#### `h.models([all])`
+Returns an object containing models keyed by `name`.
+When `all` is `true`, models across the entire server are returned.
+Otherwise, only models declared within a.) the current route's plugin (or, active realm, as identified by `h.realm`) and b.) any plugins for which the current route's plugin is an ancestor (e.g. if the current route's plugin has registered a plugin that registers models) are returned.

 ### What happens during server initialization?
 Schwifty performs a few important routines during server initialization.